KHALT0S/PPTXtoPDFConverter/README.md

 5. Monitor the progress using the visual progress bar.

 6. Once the conversion is complete, the converted PDF files will be available.
 If you chose to compress to a zip file, the zip file will also be created.

-## Acknowledgments

-- This application is built using Python and PyQt5.
-- Special thanks to the comtypes library for PowerPoint integration.